Telstra network coverage: Telstra vs ALDI vs Boost and more

 Telstra Network: Telstra vs Boost

 There are only two mobile providers with access to the complete Telstra network: Telstra itself, and prepaid alternative Boost Mobile.
 If you need the full extent of Telstra’s network but want to save some money, Boost’s plans offer a more wallet-friendly alternative if you can handle being on prepaid.
-Boost Mobile doesn't have access to 5G on ever plan, however.
+Boost Mobile doesn't have access to 5G on every plan, however.

 Here's a Telstra coverage map that shows 3G, 4G, and 5G.